victormayala/cs/DOCUMENTATION.md

 The `configUserId` is the **most critical identifier** in the system.
 It is the unique ID of a registered user (merchant) in Customizer Studio.
 This ID acts as the primary key that links a merchant's account to all their associated data, including:

 -   **Product Configurations**: Which products are customizable, their views (e.g., front, back), design areas, and variant-specific images.
--   **Store Credentials**: Securely stored API keys for connected Shopify or WooCommerce stores.
+-   **Store Credentials**: Securely stored API keys for connected Shopify or WooCommerce stores, and their Stripe Connect Account ID for payments.
 -   **Generated Store Settings**: The configuration for a merchant's own generated storefront, including layout, branding, volume discounts, and shipping options.

 When the customizer tool is embedded, the `configUserId` is passed as a query parameter, allowing the application to fetch the correct set of rules and assets for the specific merchant's store.